KQMATH/moodle-qtype_shortmath/CONTRIBUTING.md

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository in the [KQMATH GitHub organization](https://github.com/KQMATH) and choose branch you want to patch (usually master).
+* Submit a pull request to the repository in the [KQMATH GitHub organization](https://github.com/KQMATH) and choose branch you want to patch (usually develop).
 * Add detail about the change to the pull request including screenshots if the change affects the UI.